alienflip/zku.one-Course/week_2/TornadoCash/README.md

 2.1.

 ```
 To update the withdrawal tree, the two files below are used together.
 The tornado tree contract is mainly serving two functions: it has a deposits merkle tree, and a withdrawal merkle tree.
 It uses these trees to validate whether or not a particular user has a who has sent a withdrawal request has an account with the correct amount of funds.
 This is done with a zk proof, so that the user does not have to releal their identity.
-In the contract, all inputs and outputs are public, so we rely on the zk proof to obfuscate the private input data.
+In the contract, all inputs and outputs are public, so we rely on the zk proof to obfuscate the private input and output data.
 ```
 ```
 The circom file ...